Revisit The Rise And Shine Binders

 TIPS ON USE

-Through the years, I have learned some tricks that have helped me keep my sanity.
-Printing on card stock for the number cards helps them stay in place in the trading pockets.
-Or if using copy paper, trimming them to be a nice tight fit in the pocket eliminates cards falling out.
-Just in case we keep a lost and found in the room (for everything, not just this) which students know to place any pieces they may find.
 Another tip is to buy in bulk with your team.
 Each summer we put a post-it on the binder pages that were destroyed.
-There’s always a handful.
-Then for the rest, we just change out the sheet protectors and everything else is ready to go.
+There’s usually just a few.
+Then for the rest, students help change out the sheet protectors, and everything else is ready to go.
 We use these binders for years.
-Another tip is to buy a package of boys’ socks in black.
+Another tip is to buy a package of small socks in black.
 This holds each student’s dry erase marker and serves as the eraser.
 The black color hides the dry erase mess, and the sock keeps the marker safe.
 We put our socks in our supply box.

 MANAGEMENT